Available 24h

 Description

 Ernesto Bazzaro bronze goat – a sculpture by Ernesto Bazzaro, an important Lombard sculptor and engraver active at the end of the 19th and beginning of the 20th century.
-Bazzaro (Milan 1859-1937) was known for his innovative approach to sculpture, characterized by dynamic realism and great attention to detail, often with a touch of expressionism, which gave his sculptures an almost impressionistic character.
+Bazzaro (Milan 1859-1937) was known for his innovative approach to sculpture, characterized by dynamic realism and great attention to detail, often with a touch of expressionism, which gave his sculptures an almost impressionist character.
 His works include portraits and scenes from everyday life, with particular emphasis on depicting movement and emotion.

 The piece features a beautiful brown patina and is in good condition, which increases its value, making it a valuable exhibit for collectors of antique sculptures and art enthusiasts of the early 20th century.
-As a sculptor, Bazzaro left a significant mark on contemporary Italian art, and works of this type are highly valued for their technical quality and historical significance.
+As a sculptor, Bazzaro left a significant mark on contemporary Italian art, and works of this type are highly valued for their technical quality and historical importance.

-Many styles characterize antique furniture, but a few are particularly notable.
-Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
+Many styles characterize antique furniture, but a few are particularly prominent.
+Eclectic furniture refers to the 19th century, during which the Biedermeier style was dominant.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-By the end of the century, these styles transitioned into pseudo styles of classicism, Renaissance, and Baroque.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Original Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.

-Lion paws, eagle heads – these are common motifs in Renaissance style.
+Lion’s paws, eagle heads – these are common motifs in Renaissance style.
 Currently, many global brands reproduce furniture inspired by Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for a luxurious antique that suits your interior.

 The most important aspect of stylish antique furniture is originality.
-And this is ultimately crucial from the customer's perspective, as many counterfeits circulate on the market.
+And this is ultimately crucial from the customer's perspective because many counterfeits circulate on the market.
 Luxury Products provides a certificate confirming the product's compliance with the actual description and photograph.
-We have art appraisers, historians, and experts from around the world at your disposal.
+We have at your disposal art appraisers, historians, and experts from around the world.

 Attributes / Details